martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `order`

-Allows to specify the ordering in which records should be returned when evaluating the query set.
+Allows specifying the ordering in which records should be returned when evaluating the query set.

 Multiple fields can be specified in order to define the final ordering.
 For example: